-Data collection was carried throughout the research in the even semester of 2019/2020.
-The main research instrument used is the self-regulated learning scale that has been validated and used in previous studies, where the validity of each statement is in the high and medium categories; and reliability of 0.73, which is in the high category (Suherman, 2003).
-Apart from the self-regulated learning scale, other instruments used were oral interviews and written Indicators 2 of questionnaires. independence that will be seen in this study are: 1) learning initiatives; 2) diagnosing learning needs; 3) set learning goals/targets; 4) monitor, organize, and control learning; 5) view adversity as a challenge; 6) seek and utilize relevant sources; 7) choosing and applying appropriate learning strategies; 8) evaluate the learning process and outcomes; and 9) self-concept.
+This study focuses on describing students' self-regulated learning in the Number Theory course.
+The main research instrument used is the self-regulated learning scale that has been validated and used in previous studies, where the validity of each statement is in the high and medium categories; and reliability of 0.73 (Dirgantoro, 2014), which is in the high category (Suherman, 2003).
+Apart from the self-regulated learning scale, other instruments used were oral interviews and written questionnaires.
+Indicators of self-regulated learning that will be seen in this study are: 1) learning initiatives; 2) diagnosing learning needs; 3) set learning goals/targets; 4) monitor, organize, and control learning; 5) view adversity as a challenge; 6) seek and utilize relevant sources; 7) choosing and applying appropriate learning strategies; 8) evaluate the learning process and outcomes; and 9) self-concept (Sumarmo, 2002).
+Data collection was carried out throughout the research in the even semester of 2019/2020.
+Students fill out the self-regulated learning scale and written questionnaire, and carry out oral interviews at week 15, before taking the final exam.
 After the data is obtained through these three instruments, the next step is to process and analyze the data results to answer the problem formulation in this study.
+Data analysis was carried out in the following steps (1) reducing data by checking and re-recording the collected data (2) interpreting, namely interpreting what is manifested in the form of a statement (3) making inference, namely seeing the level of student learning independence (based on the self-regulated learning) (4) making conclusions, based on the analysis of the results of interviews and questionnaires tailored to the research objectives then interpreted in the form of a statement.